Following Franz Kafka in Prague: the places he lived and worked

 In 1911, the 32-year-old Albert Einstein spent 16 months in Prague.
 He said that living in Prague helped him develop his theories.

 When Einstein was not busy developing his theories, he frequented two places in Prague: the Café Louvre -of course!- and the salon of Mrs. Berta Fanta in the Old Town Square.
 The salon was less than 100 meters away from the House at the Minute.
 In both places, Einstein would also occasionally meet with Franz Kafka.
-Einstein would sometimes play the violin, and Kafka will read excerpts from his work.
+Einstein would sometimes play the violin, and Kafka would read excerpts from his work.

 The house at the Minute